msjimc/RunningWindowsProgramsOnLinux/pop_os.md

 ## Installing the .Net runtime

-The runtime installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
+The runtime is installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) after selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
 This is then installed with:

 > wine ~/Downloads/windowsdesktop-runtime-6.0.32-win-x64.exe